Contents

 Telephone.

-I do not offer a telephone counselling service, and although I offer a telephone number (02392 987487) to leave messages, I choose not to participate in telephone conversations.
+I do not offer a telephone counselling service, and although I offer a phone number (02392 987487) to leave messages, I choose not to participate in telephone conversations.
 I will correspond with you (or you and your partner simultaneously for couples counselling) via email on such matters as making appointments.

 My telephone answering service’s outgoing message reiterates this.